Woman Organizing Her Belongings

 Compassion is an important value for companies to uphold, even when employees leave after a short tenure.

-When employers show compassion to employees leaving, even those who have only been with the organisations for a short time, it demonstrates that the company values its employees and respects them as individuals.
+When employers show compassion to employees leaving, even those who have only been with the organizations for a short time, it demonstrates that the company values its employees and respects them as individuals.
 This needs to be handled with extra care if you are working in a virtual office and communicating with your employees remotely.

 3. Consider redeployment for impacted employees